KeaCluster/react-starter-guide/Part1.md

 - `/public` is a directory that's visible to the end-user if inspected.
   - therefore, must never contain sensitive data. or any kind of information.
-  - Most web applications and/or sites have this directory to store media that will be showcased to any end-user once the application is running.
+  - Web applications and/or sites have this directory to store media/files that will be showcased to any end-user once the application is running.
 - `/images` should be inside the `/public` directory.
 - `/src` is the main directory for our entire project.
   - This folder will host most of our custom code.
-- `/Components` will host all of the necessary `.jsx` files to make our application reusable and maintanable.
+- `/Components` will host all of the necessary `.jsx` component files.

 #### Files